 Planning and enabling a database service is a very important part of a system administrator's work.
 Planning requires determining which type of database server to run, how much hard disk space is needed, types of hardware to use, types of filesystems to use, backup plans, and security.
 Most large organizations hire a database administrator that the system administrator must work with to determine these things.

-In this project you will setup and configure MySQL (pronounced as “my-ess-cue-ell”, and available from www.mysql.org and www.mysql.com) and Postgres (also known as “PostgreSQL”, and available from www.postgresql.org) relational database management systems (RDBMS or DBMS, or simply database server).
-These are very popular database servers, available as open source.
+In this project you will setup and configure two relational database management systems (RDBMS or DBMS, or simply database server): MariaDB, a modern version of MySQL (pronounced as “my-ess-cue-ell”) and available from MariaDB.org.
+(MySQL/abbr> is available from dev.mysql.com and www.mysql.com.)
+We will also setup and configure PostgreSQL (pronounced as “postgres-que-ell”, and also known as Postgres.)
+It is available from www.postgresql.org These are very popular database servers, available as open source.
 For this project we won't need any special planning, and we will use all default configuration options.
 However you will need to make sure they have been correctly secured.

 You will also create a simple database in each DBMS.
 Make sure you keep an accurate system journal of any and all changes you make to your system!
 You will need to turn this in, along with the answers to the questions asked below.